Meet the Sheffield Scientists behind the Desert Garden appeal

 We met when I was an undergraduate and throughout my career, he had been a constant source of support, friendship and inspiration.
 His enthusiasm is infectious and that’s how he got us all together to create a desert garden."

 How did you come up with the idea of using disused foam mattresses in the desert refugee camp in Jordan?

-Duncan: "It was Tony’s idea from the outset!
-Dr Tony Ryan, Professor of Physical Chemistry at the University and Project Founder, visited the refugee camp first with his friend, the designer Helen Storey and set up an engineering hack to help build things the communities needed.
+"It was Tony’s idea from the outset!
+Professor Tony Ryan, Professor of Physical Chemistry at the University and Project Founder, visited the refugee camp first with his friend, the designer Helen Storey and set up an engineering hack to help build things the communities needed.